List of Nobel Peace Prize laureates: Laureates

-As of 2024, the Peace Prize has been awarded to 111 individuals and 28 organizations.
-Nineteen women have won the Nobel Peace Prize, more than any other Nobel Prize.
+As of 2025, the Peace Prize has been awarded to 114 individuals and 28 organizations.
+Twenty women have won the Nobel Peace Prize, more than any other Nobel Prize.
 Only two recipients have won multiple Peace Prizes: the International Committee of the Red Cross has won three times (1917, 1944 and 1963) and the Office of the United Nations High Commissioner for Refugees has won twice (1954 and 1981).
 There have been 19 years in which the Peace Prize was not awarded.